How to ESCAPE A STRAITJACKET

 … UPSIDE DOWN

 On November 6, 1916, a huge crowd gathered on a Pittsburgh street corner.
-Five stories up, dangling by his ankles, a man struggled to free himself from a straitjacket.
+Five storeys up, dangling by his ankles, a man struggled to free himself from a straitjacket.

 That man was famed escapologist Harry Houdini, and minutes later, to rapturous applause, he’d done it.
 The next day, Houdini was on the newspaper front pages, just as his show opened in town.